 As we get older, our bodies start to change, and that’s just a part of life.
 Many women feel they need to work harder and longer to achieve the same results as they did when they were younger.
 Why is that?
-The reality is that our bodies don’t work the same way anymore, which means we need to change how we keep it happy and healthy, too..
+The reality is that mature vaginas don’t function the same way as younger vaginas, which means we need to change how we take care of them, too.

-So how can we be proactive to ensure the transition is smooth, and that pelvic floor doesn’t fall victim to the side effects of aging?
+So, how can we be proactive to ensure the transition is smooth and that the pelvic floor doesn’t fall victim to the side effects of aging?
 For explanations of common vaginal problems and solutions, keep reading!

-There are a number of changes that can occur with our older bodies and, in particular, with our older vagina.
+There are a number of changes that can occur with our older bodies and, in particular, with mature vaginas.
 Many issues that crop up in and around our lady parts stem from weakness in the pelvic floor muscles.
 Fortunately, there are solutions and preventative measures for all of them.
 An aging vagina doesn’t have to be a troublesome one.

-Keep reading to learn about the solutions to vaginal aging that you can put into practice, no matter what age you are.
+Keep reading to learn about how best to treat mature vaginas that you can put into practice, no matter what age you are.

 1. Vaginal Dryness

 A dry vagina is a common problem that women face, and many choose to use a bandaid solution such as artificial lubricants (lube) as opposed to addressing the root of the problem.
 Vaginal dryness is caused or exacerbated by low blood flow to the pelvic floor muscles that occurs when there’s a reduction in hormones or muscle atrophy in general.